BETHESDA NAVAL HOSPITAL ~ WARD 3 C ~ 1971

 Orthopedic Wards in Building C,

-It was a best of times/worst of times situation, culminating with me joining a half dozen Marines from orthopedic ward 3-C going to the May Day protest in Washington, D.C., in 1971.
+It was a "best of times ~ worst of times" situation that culminated just prior to release, with me joining a half dozen Marines from orthopedic ward 5-C leaving the hospital by car and going to the MADAY 1971 Vietnam Protest in Washington, D.C.

 All the patients had injuries of some sort to their extremities and were either ambulatory or in wheelchairs, as I was.
 Most of them were alert and capable of normal activities.
 They were only constrained by the nature of their wounds.